D-A-0431/Employee-Management/README.md

 - Form Validation: Ensure data accuracy and prevent incorrect entries through client-side form validation.

-- Create: Add new employees to the database with their details.
+- Create: Add new employees with their details.

 - Read: View the list of existing employees with their information.